SuperComponents/email-agent/SYSTEM_STATUS.md

-# ProResponse AI System Status
+# OpenSupport System Status

-This document provides a comprehensive overview of the current implementation status of all major components in the ProResponse AI system.
+This document provides a comprehensive overview of the current implementation status of all major components in the OpenSupport system.

 ## 📊 **Executive Summary**

-ProResponse AI is a **production-ready AI-powered customer support platform** with comprehensive email processing, knowledge base management, and user interface components.
+OpenSupport is a **production-ready AI-powered customer support platform** with comprehensive email processing, knowledge base management, and user interface components.
 The core functionality is complete and operational, with email provider integration being the primary feature for future development.

 ---